FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Culverts.rst

 Start by cleaning up the map space so the next layer will be easy to see.

-1. Uncheck the User Left bank, Right Bank, Cross Sections layers.
+1. Uncheck the Channels group.

-2. Check the Elevation Layer.
+2. Check the Elevation Layer to run on the elevation map.

 3. Click the Structure Lines layer to activate it.
 It is in the User Layers Group.